tomlyscan/inet/showcases/wireless/analogmodel/doc/index.rst

 INET contains scalar versions of wireless technologies, such as IEEE 802.11 and 802.15.4; it also contains the scalar version of ApskRadio, which is a generic radio featuring different modulations such as BPSK, 16-QAM, and 64-QAM.
 Each of these technologies have a scalar radio module, and a corresponding scalar radio medium module (they have ``Scalar`` in their module names; the corresponding radio and radio medium modules should be used together).

-The scalar analog representation also models features of protocols such as preamble duration, head length, bitrate and modulation type.
+Radios using the scalar analog representation also model features of protocols such as preamble duration, head length, bitrate and modulation type.
 These can be set with parameters of the radio modules; in ApskScalarRadio, these parameters are set directly; in Ieee80211ScalarRadio, one should set the :par:`channelNumber` and :par:`opMode` (a, b, g, n, etc.) parameters.
 **TODO** also set centerfrequency bandwidth with parameters